jperon/lyluatex/lyluatex.md

 verbatim` is found then the remainder of the input will be skipped too, otherwise the code is printed to the end.

+\lyOption{addversion}{false}
+If \option{addversion} is set the LilyPond version used to compile the current score is printed before the verbatim input code.

 \lyOption{intertext}{}
 If \option{intertext} is set to a string its value will be printed between the verbatim code and the score.